-(d) A nurse practitioner shall-verbally inform all new patients in a language understandable to the patient that a nurse practitioner is not a physician and surgeon.
-For purposes of Spanish language speakers, the nurse practitioner shall use the standardized phrase "enfermera especializada."

-30 (e) A nurse practitioner shall not be required by the board to 31 tell a patient that the patient has a right to see a physician and 32 surgeon.
+- (d) A nurse practitioner shall-verbally inform all new patients in a language understandable to the patient that a nurse practitioner is not a physician and surgeon.
+For purposes of Spanish language speakers, the nurse practitioner shall use the standardized phrase "enfermera especializada." - (e) A nurse practitioner shall not be required to tell a patient the patient has a right to see a physician and surgeon.

-33 (e)
+12 (e)

 (f) A nurse practitioner shall post a notice in a conspicuous location accessible to public view that the nurse practitioner is regulated by the Board of Registered Nursing.
-The notice shall include the board's telephone number and internet website where the nurse practitioner's license may be checked and complaints against the nurse practitioner may be made.
+The notice shall include the board's telephone number and the internet website where the nurse practitioner's license may be checked and complaints against the nurse practitioner may be made.

-40 (f)
+(f)